Using the Fretboard Chart Generator

 Printing the Fretboard Chart

-If you want to make a hard copy of your fretboard diagram you can simply print this web page using your web browser's built-in File > Print menu option or just clicking the "Print this fretboard chart" link.
+If you want to make a hard copy of your fretboard diagram, simply print this web page using your web browser's built-in File > Print menu option (or click the "Print this fretboard chart" link.)

 The fretboard poster looks great whether printed in color or gray-scale.
 If your computer supports it, you can also "print to PDF" to download a digital version of the poster for your convenience.